Canyoneering

 • You may also obtain a permit in person the day of your trip at the Backcountry Permit Office (2282 Resource Blvd Moab UT, weekdays from 8:00 am to 4:00 pm).
 In person permits are free.

 Planning to canyoneer in the Fiery Furnace?
-Your entire party must also obtain a Fiery Furnace Self-Guided Exploration permit ($6 per person) through www.Recreation.gov.
-Fiery Furnace permits are limited and they often sell out up to seven days in advance during the busy season.
-Once you have obtained both a Canyoneering and Fiery Furnace permit, you do not need to obtain an additional Timed Entry Ticket to enter the park.
+Your entire party must also obtain a reservation for a Fiery Furnace Self-Guided Exploration permit ($10 per person) through www.Recreation.gov.
+Reservation for Fiery Furnace permits are limited and are made available at 8 am MT seven days in advance.
+They often sell out quickly.
+Once you have obtained a Fiery Furnace permit, you do not need to obtain an additional Timed Entry Ticket to enter the park.

 Rappelling into a canyon in Arches